- Home

 Which visa types does the proclamation impact?

 The proclamation only targets the H-1B visa category.
-There are currently no changes to the other employment-related visa categories such as O-1s, TNs, J-1s, E-3s, E-1/E-2s or H-1B1s.
+There are currently no changes to the other employment-related visa categories such as O-1s, TNs, Ls, J-1s, E-3s, E-1/E-2s or H-1B1s.

 Note: H-1B1 visa holders may face additional scrutiny when traveling abroad.
-Although the proclamation applies only to H-1B specialty occupation workers, border officials may confuse the distinction.
+Although the proclamation applies only to H-1B for specialty occupation workers, border officials may confuse the distinction.

 Does the proclamation have an expiration date?